 - It can help reduce the number of people on the housing register.

-- Many other social landlords are also using Homehunt, which increases the number of properties available for applicants to bid on.
+- Many other social landlords are also using Jigsaw, which increases the number of properties available for applicants to bid on.

 What are the next steps?

-- You will need to register with HomeHunt .
+- You will need to register with Jigsaw.

 - Registration is quick and easy.
-You will be asked a few questions to get started, including what size property they are after, the area they want to be and their household details.
+You will be asked a few questions to get started, including the area you want to be and your household details.

-- Homehunt will inform the you when your application has been successful.
+- Jigsaw will inform you when your application has been successful.

 - You will then be able to bid on properties that meet your needs.